-- a) Operational buildings are depreciated unless the amount involved is not material. - b) Newly acquired assets are depreciated from the date of acquisition although assets in the course of construction are not depreciated until they are brought into use. - c) Depreciation is calculated using the straight-line method over the expected useful life of the asset.
+- a) Operational buildings are depreciated unless the amount involved is not material. - b) Newly acquired assets are depreciated from the date of acquisition although assets in the course of construction are where depreciated, are depreciated at historical cost. - c) Depreciation is calculated using the straight-line method over the expected useful life of the asset.
 This is calculated for each asset on an individual basis as follows: infrastructure assets are depreciated over periods varying from 10 to 50 years, operational buildings over periods ranging from 20 to 100 years, and plant, vehicles and equipment are mainly depreciated over five years.